 In the Sudan, considerable trust is vested in Germany which was the first country to recognise the Sudan when it gained independence in 1956.
 Germany’s mediating role in the inner-Sudan conflicts and its long-standing involvement in science and culture mean Germany is held in high esteem.

-The Federal Government engaged at a very early stage to support democratic change in the Sudan with former Foreign Minister Maas and Federal President Steinmeier travelling to the Sudan after the civilian interim government was established in September 2019.
-The Sudan Partnership Conference co-hosted by Germany in June 2020 to provide political and financial support for the transition mobilised funding to the tune of 1.8 billion US dollars and was an important success for the partnership between the Sudan and its international partners.
+Following the ousting of the long-standing ruler Bashir in April 2019, the Federal Government was engaged at a very early stage to support the process of democratic change in the Sudan with former Foreign Minister Maas and Federal President Steinmeier travelling to the Sudan after the civilian interim government was established in September 2019.
+The Sudan Partnership Conference co-hosted by Germany in June 2020 to provide political and financial support for the transition mobilised funding to the tune of US$1.8 billion and was an important success for the partnership between the Sudan and its international partners.
 Germany provided debt relief through the Paris Club and relaunched bilateral development cooperation with the Sudan.

 During its membership of the UN Security Council in 2019/2020, Germany was involved in setting up the UNITAMS political mission (United Nations Integrated Transition Assistance Mission in Sudan) which is led by the German Professor Volker Perthes.
 Since January 2021 UNITAMS has been following and supporting the peace process and democratic change in the Sudan.
-Germany seconds police officers to the Mission and provides financial support.
+Germany seconds personnel, including police officers, to the mission and is providing financial support.